History of India (1947–present): 2020s

 In February 2020, riots broke out in Delhi.
 The Citizenship Amendment Act protests have been described as an instigating factor.
 Tensions escalated on the Indo-China border after aggressive skirmishes between Indian and Chinese troops beginning on 5 May 2020.
-The Rama Janmabhoomi temple construction officially started again after a Bhoomi Poojan ceremony on 5 August 2020.
-The trend of protests continued in 2020, with the 2020 Indian agriculture acts which sparked the Indian farmers' protest in August 2020.
+The Rama Janmabhoomi temple construction officially started after a Bhoomi Poojan (Hindu ground breaking) ceremony by Prime Minister Modi on 5 August 2020.
+Farm reform laws which subsequently became quite controversial were passed with less than three hours of debate in either house in September 2020.

-On 25 July 2022, Droupadi Murmu was sworn in as India's new president, becoming India's first tribal president.
-Although largely ceremonial post, Murmu's election as tribal woman was historic.
+In November 2020, a series of border skirmishes broke out between India and Pakistan along the Line of Control which killed at least 22 people including 11 civilians.
+The fight ended on 25 February 2021 with a ceasefire agreement.

-India celebrated 75 years of its independence from the British Empire as a part of Azadi Ka Amrit Mahotsav on 15 August 2022.
+After a year long protests by farmers, Prime minister Modi in November 2021 repealed the laws in three minutes in the Lok Sabha and nine minutes in the Rajya Sabha without debate.